pcristin/get_first_lambo_bot/README.md

 ## Disclaimer

-This bot is for informational purposes only.
-Use at your own risk.
-Always verify opportunities and conduct your own research before trading.
-The bot implements rate limiting according to exchange specifications, but it's your responsibility to ensure compliance with exchange terms of service.
+Trading cryptocurrencies carries significant risk.
+This bot is for educational purposes only.
+Always test thoroughly with small amounts first.